Take action today. Call our experts at: phone icon1-800-522-5221

-When you get PCS orders, you might wonder if you should move to base housing, or rent or buy off base.
-Those questions aren’t easy to answer and your decisions will involve many factors like where you are in your career, your finances, your family size, and how long you think you’ll live in an area.
+When you receive PCS orders, you’ll have to decide whether you should move to base housing, or instead, rent or buy a home off base.
+Your decision will involve many factors such as where you are in your career, your finances, your family size, and how long you think you’ll live in an area.

-Generally speaking, each option offers advantages and disadvantages and you’ll need to weigh the factors that matter to you and your family to make the best decision.
+Each option offers advantages and disadvantages, so you’ll need to weigh the factors that matter to you and your family to make the best decision.
 To get you started, here’s a quick look at each option.

 Living on Base

 On-base neighborhoods are essentially gated communities.
-The benefits include being close to work and schools, a grocery store (Commissary), gym, and coffee shops.
-Plus, you’ll be surrounded by military families who understand PCS moves and deployments and will be welcoming to new neighbors since they’ve “been there, done that” and may have recommendations for local dentists, doctors, veterinarians, and the like.
+The benefits include being close to work and schools, a grocery store (commissary), gym, and coffee shops.
+Plus, you’ll be surrounded by military families who understand PCS moves and deployments and will be welcoming to new neighbors since they’ve “been there, done that.”
+Plus, they may have recommendations for local dentists, doctors, veterinarians, and the like.

 You may have to pay “rent” for base housing, but it won’t be more than your basic housing allowance (BHA).
 You also won’t have to pay for water, sewer, electricity, trash pick-up or major repairs.

-The drawbacks include the age and condition of some base housing (of course this varies widely) and the long waiting lists (sometimes over a year!), with some housing options only available to those at certain ranks or with families.
+The drawbacks include the age and condition of some base housing and the long waiting lists (sometimes over a year!), with some housing options only available to those at certain ranks or with families.

 Renting